Nutrition

 Respect for doses

-It is essential to respect the recommended dose indicated on the packaging and to adjust it according to your nutritional objectives and your diet .
+It is essential to follow the recommended dose indicated on the packaging and adjust it according to your nutritional goals and diet .
 A balanced consumption adapted to your specific needs is essential to maximize the benefits of whey.

 We generally recommend consuming between 20 and 30 grams of whey protein per serving, depending on your weight and activity level.